iosfwd/kana-practice/README.md

 # Kana Practice Web App

-Practice project to learn about web dev.
+Practice kana recognition and production.
+I made this project to learn about React.

+Currently supports:

+- Recognition (type corresponding romaji from kana)

+!(/images/recognition.png)

+- Production (draw corresponding kana from romaji)

+!(/images/production.png)

-Practice hiragana and katakana recognition.
-Supports selecting a subset of either to practice.
+- Selecting a subset of hiragana and katakana to practice

+!(/images/subset.png)